Jean COCTEAU – Beautiful illustrated letter to Jean Marais – Christmas 1942.

 Paris.
 Christmas 1942.

-“We will stay talking about you and waiting for you. »
+"We will continue to talk about you and wait for you."

-Beautiful illustrated letter from Cocteau – written in his name and that of Paul Morihien – addressed to his eternal lover, Jean Marais.
-On Christmas Eve, Cocteau recounts, with love, the theatrical projects and cinematographic releases which fill the hours of separation.
+A beautiful illustrated letter from Cocteau – written in his own name and that of Paul Morihien – addressed to his eternal lover, Jean Marais.
+On Christmas Eve, Cocteau lovingly recounts the theatrical projects and film outings that fill the hours of separation.

 ________________________________________________________

-You can imagine the beautiful tree full of stars and lights of glory that we are setting up in your room! we will even hang bones there for Moulou [Tristan's dog in The Eternal Return by Jean Delannoy].
-My Jeannot the committee gives us the date of March 15.
-This gives you time to finish Carmen and allows me to rehearse the piece.
-So on this side everything looks good and our sky protects us.
+" You can imagine the beautiful tree, full of stars and glory lights, that we're putting up in your room!
+We'll even hang bones on it for Moulou [Tristan's dog in Jean Delannoy's * L'Éternel Retour My dear Jeannot, the committee has given us the date of March 15th.
+That gives you time to finish *Carmen* and allows me to rehearse the play.
+So, on that front, everything looks good, and heaven is protecting us."

 ________________________________________________________

-In 1941, in the midst of the German occupation, Jean Marais, who had been Cocteau's companion since February 1938, met Paul Morihien.
+In 1941, during the German occupation, Jean Marais, who had been Cocteau's partner since February 1938, met Paul Morihien.
 The two men became lovers.
-Cocteau clearly did not seem jealous of this affair which, moreover, took place under his own roof.
-He welcomed Morihien so warmly that he quickly became his secretary.
+Cocteau clearly didn't seem jealous of this affair, which, moreover, took place under his own roof.
+He welcomed Morihien so warmly that the latter quickly became his secretary.

 Contact form